CTI Academy

 1. Why Information Security Matters Now

 The numbers tell a stark story.
-In 2025, the average cost of a data breach reached $4.88 million globally, according to IBM's annual report.
+According to IBM's Cost of a Data Breach Report, the global average cost of a data breach has stayed in the $4.4 to $4.9 million range in recent years.
 Ransomware attacks surged by over 70% year-over-year, and critical infrastructure sectors such as healthcare, energy, and finance faced an unprecedented wave of targeted intrusions.
 These are not abstract statistics; they translate into stolen patient records, disrupted power grids, and emptied bank accounts.

 Digital transformation has amplified the attack surface dramatically.
 Cloud migration, remote work, IoT deployments, and the proliferation of APIs have created interconnected ecosystems where a single vulnerability can cascade across an entire supply chain.
 The 2024 MOVEit breach demonstrated exactly this scenario, compromising data from hundreds of organizations through a single file-transfer application.